DefkalionPap/Volumetric-Capture-Video-Player-Unity/README.md

 glTF Volumetric Capture Importer for Unity

 **Description**
-Allows designers and developers to import glTF files in the unity editor to include volumetric capture videos in their projects.
+Allows designers, developers, and filmmakers to import glTF volumetric capture videos in their projects

 **Badges**
 [Insert Badges]